vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 1203
 Is it because of my lover’s incomplete thoughts
 That my sneeze passes off incomplete?
-NV
+(N.V.K.
+Ashraf)

 1204
 No doubt my lord abides in my heart.
 Do I also likewise abide in his?
-NV
+(N.V.K.
+Ashraf)

 1205
 Having kept me out of his heart,
 Is he not ashamed to enter mine?
-SI, KV
+(K.R.
+Srinivasa Iyengar), KV

 1206
 You know why I live?
 To live in remembrance of the days I lived in union with him.
-SM
+(S. Maharajan)

 1207
 What will happen if I forget him,
 When his memory itself burns my heart? *
-SB
+( Shuddhananda Bharatiar)
 Yes
 1208
 He never resents, however much I think of him.
 Isn’t it an honor from my lover? *
-MS
+(M.S.
+Poornalingam Pillai)
 Yes
 1209
 My dear life wastes thinking of his cruelty;
 For once he said we are not different. *
-DL
+(W.H.
+Drew and  J. Lazarus)

 1210
 Hail Moon!
 Set not till I set my eyes on him
 Who left me but not from my heart.
-SB, KV
+( Shuddhananda Bharatiar), KV

 Notes:
 1201.
-Compare with: 1090: "Wine won't delight unless imbibed, but love with a look delights!" - PS and with 1281 "To please with the thought and delight with the sight, belongs not to liquor but love" –PS
+Compare with: 1090: "Wine won't delight unless imbibed, but love with a look delights!" - (P.S.
+Sundaram) and with 1281 "To please with the thought and delight with the sight, belongs not to liquor but love" –(P.S.
+Sundaram)
 1207.
 Compare with 1165.
-"If his friendship can bring so much misery, how will it be in enmity?" * - GV, PS 1208.
-An explanatory translation: "The greatness of my love is that he never finds fault with me for remembering him often" - KK
+"If his friendship can bring so much misery, how will it be in enmity?" * - (G. Vanmikanathan), (P.S.
+Sundaram)
+1208.
+An explanatory translation: "The greatness of my love is that he never finds fault with me for remembering him often" - (K. Kannan)

 122
 Dream remembered